 The Legal Division represents the Commission before various federal agencies in the following areas: electric, gas, energy, railroads, pipelines, and telecommunications.

-During FY 2012-13, the Legal Division represented the Commission in matters before the Federal Energy Regulatory Commission (FERC) concerning the gas and electric industries to ensure that the public interest of Arizona is considered in these matters.
-The Legal Division also represented the Commission in Federal Communication Commission (FCC) dockets, and the Environmental Protection Agency (EPA).
+During FY 2013-2014, the Legal Division represented the Commission in matters before the Federal Energy Regulatory Commission (FERC) concerning the gas and electric industries to ensure that the public interest of Arizona is considered in these matters.
+Additionally, the Legal Division participated in the Environmental Protection Agency's